Skip to content

 A County Durham response

-We want to use this opportunity to give evidence and provide a combined response by gathering the views of residents and organisations in County Durham.
+We have used this opportunity to give evidence and provide a combined response by gathering the views of residents and organisations in County Durham.
+This response was submitted to government on 6 June 2023.
+Updates following from this will be shared on this page.

 Have your say